grant-king/ML_progress/log.md

 The Agile course is demonstrating the basic use of the Venture Design Framework.
 The document is a cumbersome, unfriendly gdoc that needs to be filled with filler text that is very distracting.
 It might be something to consider turning into an app if I end up using it a lot.

+May 16, 2019

+**Today's Progress:** Finished week 2 of Agile course.
+Made small Flask app using movie data from yesterday.
+Finished week 2 of UCI Project Management course.
+Continued algorithm study.

+**Thoughts:** I will keep taking the UCI course for now as it is the best option for this broader perspective.
+If nothing else, I'm glad to be easily learning about general project management vocabulary and resources.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA